-(*) Risk adjusted assets refer to the maximum loss exposure and is calculated by multiplying assets including trade and other receivables, other investments and fixed assets by risk weights, which we have determined individually based on the potential risk of loss.
+(*) Risk adjusted assets refer to the maximum loss exposure and is calculated by multiplying assets including trade and other receivables, other investments, fixed assets and off-balance-sheet items such as guarantees by risk weights, which we have determined individually based on the potential risk of loss.

 Various types of businesses worldwide sometimes expose us to risks that could cause our receivables, investment, loans and other claimable assets extended to our customers and other parties in a foreign country to become uncollectable and/or the value of our inventories, fixed assets and other assets in the country to deteriorate due to government actions or changes in the political, economic or social conditions in the respective foreign country.
 Furthermore, some of our business activities may be exposed to concentration risk in particular industries located in specific regions or countries.
 For example:

-- In Brazil, Chile and Russia, we have significant interests in the exploration, development and production of mineral resources and energy.
+- In Brazil, Chile and Russia, we have significant interests in the exploration, development, production and liquefaction of mineral resources and energy.

 - In Malaysia, we have significant interests in the healthcare business across a large part of Asia.

-- In Mozambique, we have significant interests in the rail and port infrastructure business and the exploration, development and production of mineral resources and energy.
+- In Mozambique, we have significant interests in the development, production and liquefaction of energy.

 Therefore, for country risks, we implement appropriate risk hedging measures according to the content of the project, such as usage of financing from Export Credit Agencies.

-And we periodically grasp risk exposures such as receivables, investments, loans, and guarantees by every country that we hold positions as well as monitor for the country risk situation for each country except, in principle, for developed countries and implement risk-control policy subsequent to obtaining the approval of the Corporate Management Committee at least once a year or whenever deemed necessary.
+And we periodically grasp risk exposures such as receivables, investments, loans, and guarantees by every country that we hold positions as well as monitor for the country risk situation for each country except, in principle, for developed countries and implement risk-control policy at least once a year or whenever deemed necessary.
 Furthermore, our regular monitoring of our overall portfolio confirms the appropriateness of asset size in accordance with each country as well as each business area.

 Initiatives to reduce greenhouse gases, which are said to be the root cause of climate change and global warming, are undertaken globally, such as adoption and ratification of “Paris Agreement” at the 21st Conference of Parties (COP21) in United Nations U.N.
 Framework Convention on Climate Change.

-As to physical risks that are likely to occur in the short term, among extreme weather conditions which have been increasing recently due to climate change, intense storms, especially hurricanes and cyclones, which are strong tropical depressions in the Atlantic and South Pacific oceans, respectively, may have an adverse effect on operations of our mineral resources.
-In case production sites, production facilities, and infrastructure used for shipments such as roads, railways and ports, are seriously damaged, operations and shipments could stop for indeterminate periods until restoration work is completed.
+As to physical risks that are likely to occur in the short term, among extreme weather conditions which have been increasing recently due to climate change, intense storms, especially hurricanes and cyclones, which are in the Atlantic and South Pacific oceans, respectively, may have an adverse effect on operations.
+In case production sites and infrastructure used for shipments such as roads, railways and ports, are seriously damaged, operations and shipments could stop for indeterminate periods until restoration work is completed.
 Therefore, our business operations are exposed to non-operation risk in the entire supply chain, such as the inability to receive the supply of raw materials, in the case that not only our investment but also our customers are seriously damaged.
-For these risks, we implement measures, such as insurance coverage, establishing a crisis management policy, and strengthening equipment as necessary, however, physical risks cannot be completely avoided and may have a significant adverse effect on our future operating results and financial condition.
+For these risks, we implement measures, such as insurance coverage, establishing a crisis management policy, and strengthening equipment, however, physical risks cannot be completely avoided and may have a significant adverse effect on our future operating results and financial condition.

 Transition risks that are likely to occur in the medium-to-long term includes:

-- Policy and Legal Risks: Changes in the energy and power source mix due to government policies in each country and introduction of government-imposed greenhouse gas emission restrictions including imposition of carbon tax, and cap and trade schemes of emission credit could have a significant adverse effect on our operating results and financial condition of our businesses that use fossil fuel and emit a large amount of greenhouse gasses, such as overseas power producing businesses, and that produce / liquefy coal, oil, and gas, where we have minority share holdings.
+- Policy and Legal Risks: Changes in the energy and power source mix due to government policies in each country and introduction of government-imposed greenhouse gas emission restrictions including imposition of carbon tax, and emission credit could have a significant adverse effect on our operating results and financial condition of our businesses that use fossil fuel and emit a large amount of greenhouse gasses.

-- Technology Risks: Introduction of new technologies that respond to climate change may cause changes in the supply and demand of existing products and services, obsolescence of our manufacturing equipment, and deterioration of our interests, and could have a significant adverse effect on our future operating results and financial condition.
+- Technology Risks: Introduction of new technologies that respond to climate change may cause changes in the supply and demand of existing products and services and deterioration of our interests, and could have a significant adverse effect on our future operating results and financial condition.

-- Market Risks: Low-carbon policies of financial institutions and insurance companies may cause risks that affect the procurement of funds for business promotion.
+- Fund Procurement Risks: Low-carbon policies of financial institutions and insurance companies may cause risks that affect the procurement of funds.

-We bear in mind the various climate change scenarios that are offered by internationally recognized organizations, such as the International Energy Agency, and analyze the impact of such scenarios on our businesses.
+We bear in mind the various climate change scenarios offered by the International Energy Agency, etc., and analyze the impact of such scenarios on our businesses.
 Over the long term, maintaining the existing portfolio could have a significant adverse effect on our operating results and financial condition.
-Therefore, to build an asset portfolio that can maintain and improve profits even under the 2℃ scenario by 2030, as part of Mitsui’s Goals in 2050, we have set a goal of achieving net-zero emissions by 2050, with a 2030 milestone of reducing GHG impact by 50% compared to 2020 in the new medium-term management plan.
+Therefore, to build an asset portfolio that can maintain and improve profits even under the 2℃ scenario by 2030, as part of Mitsui’s Goals in 2050, we set a goal of achieving net-zero emissions by 2050, with a 2030 milestone of reducing GHG impact by 50% compared to 2020.

 We are engaged in trades in and, as the case may be, production of a variety of commodities in the global commodities market including mineral resources and energy products.
 Among others, operating results from our mineral resources and energy producing activities account for significant portion in our overall operating results.
 These commodity markets can be volatile in a short period or seasonally fluctuate by various factors such as imbalance of supply and demand, economic fluctuation, inventory adjustment, and exchange rate fluctuations.
 These factors are beyond our control.

 Commodity price fluctuations directly affect revenues from the equity share of production at our subsidiaries and equity accounted investees.
-For the year ending March 31, 2021, we estimate that the impact of a change of US$1 per ton in the iron ore prices and US$1 per barrel in crude oil prices on profit for the year attributable to owners of the parent would be approximately ¥2.2 billion and ¥3.2 billion, respectively.
+For the year ending March 31, 2022, we estimate that the impact of a change of US$1 per barrel in the crude oil prices and US$1 per ton in the iron ore prices on profit for the year attributable to owners of the parent would approximately be ¥2.5 billion and ¥2.2 billion, respectively.

 Furthermore, we use derivative instruments, such as swap contracts, as hedging instruments for hedge accounting to fix the expected future cash flows from forecasted transactions in marketable commodities.

-The unexpected market fluctuations may significant adversely affect our business, operating results and financial condition, as follows:
+The unexpected market fluctuations may adversely affect our business, operating results and financial condition significantly, as follows:

 - At businesses such as mineral resources and/or energy development projects, in which large amounts of investment has been made, it may occur that the invested amount is not recoverable through sales of the produced products due to a fall in price or we may have difficulty in divesting our proprietary equity at a reasonable price.